5t3ph/a11y-fails/README.md

 - users with visual impairments
 - users of assistive technology
 - users with motion sensitivities
+- users who perform keyboard interaction

 Fork the repo and create a pull request to submit your fixes!
 You can use tools like aXe but be aware that _not all issues_ are detectable via tools.

+For hints and to learn more about what it means to create accessible experiences, check out my article [Introduction to Web Accessibility](https://dev.to/5t3ph/introduction-to-web-accessibility-5cmp).

 ## Check your answers